Modeling Incomplete Conformality during Atomic Layer Deposition in High Aspect Ratio Structures: Results

 From the fitted Arrhenius relationships, both model parameters ($\beta_0$ and $\Gamma_\mathrm{ev}$) can be expressed as functions of the single physical variable $T$.
 Thus, the parameter analysis from Fig.~\ref{fig:heatmap} can be reduced from three to two dimensions, as shown in Fig.~\ref{fig:arrhenius} (b).
-We observe that the saturation $t_p$ reduces and $\theta_\mathrm{sat}$ increases with higher temperatures, as is expected from a more thermodynamically favorable reaction.
+We observe that the saturation $t_p$ reduces and $\theta_\mathrm{sat}$ at $z=L$ increases with higher temperatures, as is expected from a more thermodynamically favorable reaction.
 However, in many experimental situations $\theta$ is not easily measurable.
-Instead, the step coverage $\mathrm{SC}$, which is the ratio between the film thickness at the bottom relative to the fully exposed plane, is measured.
-We note that the saturation $\mathrm{SC}_\mathrm{sat}$, defined as $\theta_\mathrm{sat}({z=L})/\theta_\mathrm{sat}({z=0})$ is high and nearly constant for the entire tested temperature range.
-Thus, we expect that at low temperatures, even though the $\mathrm{SC}$ is high, the film quality could be low due to the presence of defects such as vacancies and voids.
+Instead, the step coverage ($\mathrm{SC}$) is commonly measured~\cite{yanguas2016growth}.
+After saturation, i.e. $d\theta/dt=0$, we estimate the step coverage to be $\mathrm{SC}_\mathrm{sat}=\theta_\mathrm{sat}({z=L})/\theta_\mathrm{sat}({z=0})$.
+Interestingly, we note that $\mathrm{SC}_\mathrm{sat}$ is high and nearly constant for the entire tested temperature range even though $\theta_\mathrm{sat}$ has a larger variation.
+Thus, we expect that, at low temperatures, the film quality could be low due to the presence of defects such as vacancies and voids.